The Class of 3000

 - No Social Skills: Even described as "socially challenged" in one of the promos!

-- The Smart Guy: One of two, focusing on various gadgets and machines.
+- The Smart Guy: One of two, focusing on tinkering with machines and other gadgets.

 - Stepford Smiler: Implied and downplayed.
 As shown in "Free Philly" and "Big Robot on Campus," he's implied to have self-esteem issues and is terrified of being left out.
 Despite this, he doesn't let it show most of the time.